-Over the Easter holidays, we were invited along to experience a ‘family fun day’ at the Royal Windsor Racecourse in exchange for sharing our experiences here on the blog.
+Over the school holidays, we were invited along to experience a ‘family fun day’ at the Royal Windsor Racecourse in exchange for sharing our experiences here on the blog.
 I’ve never been horse racing myself (the thought of a posh frock and heels is usually enough to put me off!), so I was a bit hesitant at first, but as I read more about the day and what was on offer I was intrigued to see how the kids would enjoy it.

 What is a family fun day at the racecourse?